-How to start a travel blog?
+How to start a travel blog with WordPress?
+Now is the period when people have more time for themselves and for others.
+If you have ever planned to write a travel blog then this is the right moment.
 This detailed guide will show you exactly how to start your own travel blog.
 I will show you how to make a Travel Blog In Five Easy Steps!
 As a travel blogger one question, I often get asked is how do I start a travel blog?
 Starting a travel blog has been one of the best decisions I’ve made, so I’m happy to help anyone who is really interested.

 I started TravelFree blog in July 2014.
-Already more than 2 years we are constantly searching for amazing deals and lowest possible prices to share them with you, so You can buy them yourself without any commissions!
-I had absolutely no ideas how to start a blog, but if you have a goal, then everything is possible.
+Almost 6 years we are constantly searching for amazing deals and lowest possible prices to share them with you, so You can buy them yourself without any commissions, writing and giving many tips to travel smarter and writing blog posts about destinations!
+I had absolutely no ideas on how to start a blog, but if you have a goal, then everything is possible.
 So, do not be afraid, just begin…

-Step 1: How to start a travel blog?
+Step 1: How to start a travel blog with WordPress?
 First of all, choose a name for your travel blog

 If you already know what you are going to call your site then you can progress to the next step of ordering your domain and hosting.
 But remember, it is really important because with your name you will be communicating with people.